juhasev/sample-ninja-help/edit-panelist-basics.md

 - **Started** Number of project starts
 - **Profile** Number of project profile terminations
 - **Quota** Number of project quota terminations
-- **NonActionable** Used with routers and in case there was nothing found panelist can be returned this router w/o any penalties or compensation.
+- **Nonactionable** Used with routers and in case no surveys are found panelist can be returned this router w/o any penalties or compensation.
 - **Quality** Number of project quality terminations (returned to SampleNinja via quality exit link)
 - **Duplicate** Number of project duplicate terminations (returned to SampleNinja via duplicate exit link)
 - **Security** Number of project security terminations (returned to via security exit link)
-- **Reconciled** Number of the times a project manager has reconciled this panelist
+- **Reconciled** Number of times a project manager has reconciled this panelist
 - **Completed** Number of project completions

 ### Unsubscribing or blacklisting